itsnemoooo/three-climate-experiment/README.md

-# README for Three Climate Experiment Codebase
+# The Three Climate Experiment

 ## Overview

 This codebase implements a reinforcement learning (RL) framework for optimizing HVAC (Heating, Ventilation, and Air Conditioning) energy consumption in buildings using EnergyPlus simulations.
-The framework utilizes a Deep Q-Network (DQN) approach to train an agent that learns to make energy-efficient decisions based on environmental data.
+The framework utilizes a Deep Double Q-Network (DDQN) approach to train an agent that learns to make energy-efficient decisions based on environmental data.
+It has been extended to include a replay across experiments framework shown to make the agent more robust to climate variation.

 ## Directory Structure